-One of the most well-known and most imitated works of civic branding is the ‘I ♥ NY’ logo created by Milton Glaser.
-Why, according to Glaser, does this slogan work, and how can applying the principle help to save high street shops from dual threats?
+One of the most well-known and most imitated works of civic branding is the ‘I ?
+NY’ logo created by Milton Glaser.
+Why, buy information pills according to Glaser, visit this site does this slogan work, price and how can applying the principle help to save high street shops from dual threats?

 Glaser explained the success of his logo on the basis that it stimulates the brain by providing a puzzle.
 “To understand the design, you have to translate it.
 First of all you have to figure out that the ‘I’ is a complete word, then you have to figure out that the heart is a symbol for an experience, then you have to figure out that ‘NY’ are the initials for a place.
 We know that the issue in all communication is moving the brain, and puzzles move the brain.
 This one makes everyone feel good because they solved the problem.”
 The meaning of the logo was therefore deliberately obscured in order to offer a mental challenge.